tanmayr09/AXI4-Lite-Master-Slave-Bus-Interface/README.md

-tb/ → Unit, Integration, and Regression Testbenches sim/ → ModelSim simulation scripts (.do files) waveforms/ → Verified waveform screenshots docs/ → AXI4-Lite protocol explanation and design notes
+tb/ → Unit, Integration, and Regression Testbenches sim/ → ModelSim simulation scripts (.do files) waveforms/ → Verified waveform screenshots docs/ → AXI4-Lite protocol explanation

-markdown
-Copy code

 Each folder serves a specific purpose so that anyone opening the repo can easily trace the full design and verification flow.